Home Index Site Search E-Mail Yellowsheet

 No USN history card as USAF.

-USMC Capt Howard O. Casada jr. lost his life when his Navy F-104 Starfighter crashed near the junction of Mt.
+USMC Capt.
+Howard O. Casada Jr. lost his life when his Starfighter crashed near the junction of Mt.
 Wilson and Palmdale Roads in the Angeles Natl.
 Forest during a routine Sidewinder test flight.
 The cause of the crash was thought to be oxygen depletion at altitude.

 130745